Jolly's (department store)

-Jolly & Son was a small department store chain based in Kent and the West Country.
-Jolly's historic flagship store in Bath had been part of the House of Fraser group since 1971.
-Following the stores closure in February 2025, it was announced that it would be reopened in 2026 by Morleys Stores.
+Jolly's is a British luxury department store founded in 1823, the store is located on Milsom Street in the Milsom Quarter of Bath.
+Under the control of House of Fraser from 1971 until its February 2025 closure, in March 2025 it was announced that Jolly's had been sold to Morleys Stores and will reopen in March 2027.

 Early history

 James Jolly set up a linen drapery store in Deal, Kent during the 1810s.
 The business thrived, and by 1823 he opened a seasonal store in Bath for his son Thomas.
 The shop was a success and by 1830 became a permanent shop.
 The business quickly expanded and by 1852 Jolly & Son had branches in Deal, Margate, Bath, Bristol.
 The business sold amongst others linen, toys, silk and cutlery.
-However in 1889, the Bristol store was sold off.
+However, in 1889, the Bristol store was sold off.
 In addition to the shops, Jollys had an extensive mail order business.

 In 1903, Jolly and Son was sold to a new private limited company called Jolly & Son Ltd. The main shareholders in the new company were still the Jolly family.
 By 1905, they had outgrown their Bath store and so moved started a rebuilding programme of the Milsom Street site.
 Although building work continued in 1906 the business saw sales grow to £83,050.
 The business still kept growing and by 1912 it had purchased 9 Milsom Street and the stock of T Knight & Son.